protik77/protik77.github.io/blog/_posts/2020-10-25-the-case-for-ssd-cache-in-nas.markdown

 date:   2021-07-24
 ---

 > I started writing this post on 25 September 2020.
 When I finished the post on July 2021, DSM 7 came out.
 Synology forked flashcache which is a deprecated cache library from Facebook.
 Apparently Synology improved the caching mechanism quite a bit.
-So other than the basics, the timing data may be a bit outdated.
+So the basics might be fine, but the timing data may be a bit outdated.

 I recently upgraded my home NAS to DS 920+ from a DS 718+.
 The newer versions comes with 2 M.2 NVMe slots.
 They are meant to be used as an SSD cache.
 This year Synology have been including more of these slots to be used for SSD cache.
 I have nothing but good things to say about Synology devices.
 So I have been thinking about this from a system design perspective.